 The Earles Melon which is more commonly called the Musk Melon is tops in terms of appearance, taste and aroma, and is regarded as Ibaraki’s autumn melon.
 It is available from mid-August to mid-November.

 Sometimes it is inconvenient to buy a whole piece of fruit especially since you need to cut it up and may need days to finish it.
 Price may also be a concern, but fret not, as there are also many signature desserts made from melon in Ibaraki, so here are three recommendations for your consideration.

-Where regular melonpan doesn’t contain any real melon, the melonpan from Kokado is made entirely from melons’ flesh and juice without using water.
-Unlike the usual melonpan, this version features a melon-flavoured custard cream sandwiched within.
-At a price of 194 yen (inclusive of tax), it can be ordered online and delivered in a chilled package to your home if you live in Japan.
+While regular melon pan doesn’t contain any real melon, the melon pan from Kokado is made entirely from melons’ flesh and juice without using water.
+Unlike the usual melon pan, this version features a melon-flavoured custard cream sandwiched within.
+At a price of 216 yen (inclusive of tax), it can be ordered online and delivered in a chilled package to your home if you live in Japan.

-The melon baumkuchen from Farmkuchen Fukusaku won the top prize in the First Ibaraki Omiyage Contest held in 2014.
+The melon baumkuchen from Farmkuchen Fukusaku (Japanese only) won the top prize in the First Ibaraki Omiyage Contest held in 2014.
 Being a baumkuchen specialty shop which has won awards at the 5 international baumkuchen contests and having its own melon farm to produce the puree lead to the development of this unique dessert.
 If you are staying in Japan you can order this from their website.
-There are two sizes available where the smaller version costs 1,750 yen (inclusive of tax) and medium one costs 2,350 yen.
+There are three sizes available: S size costs 1,300 yen, M size costs 1,800 yen, and L size costs 2,950 yen (all prices are inclusive of tax).

 After reading all about these delicious green jewels, how about enjoying a melon feast in Ibaraki during the upcoming summer holidays?